-- Add Swiss cheese, Thousand Island dressing, and sauerkraut to create a Reuben burger.
-Skip the traditional bun and lightly toast rye bread.
+- Add Swiss cheese, Thousand Island dressing and sauerkraut to create a Reuben burger.
+Skip the traditional bun and place it on lightly toast rye bread.

 - Cooked crispy bacon or ham deli slices with Muenster cheese.

-- Avocado or guacamole and sprinkle on Organic Valley 3 Cheese Mexican Blend.
+- Avocado or guacamole and sprinkle with Organic Valley 3 Cheese Mexican Blend.

 - Potatoes are popular: Some people enjoy hash browns and others prefer french fries on their burger.

-- Cheese, cheese, and more cheese — you don’t have to stick to American Cheese, and nothing says only one slice of cheese is needed on the perfect burger.
+- Cheese, cheese and more cheese — nothing says only one slice of cheese is needed on the perfect burger.

-A delicious cheeseburger is simple to create, cook and build, and you can create endless combos.
+A delicious, perfect cheeseburger is simple to cook and build to your liking.
 Whether you prefer just sauce and cheese on your burger, or a stack of endless toppings, do what’s perfect for you.

 Luke Zahm is chef and owner of Driftless Café.
 He also hosts “Wisconsin Foodie,” an Emmy Award-winning independent television series dedicated to discovering the stories behind the food we eat.
 Luke and his wife, Ruthie, have a daughter, Ava, and two sons, Benjamin and Silas.